owncloud/docs/docs/build-the-docs.md

 **Important:**
 If you have used a lower node version like 16.13.2, you now must upgrade **ALL** your doc repos to use v18.
 See the next steps to do so.

+#### Update Node and npm

+* Use `nvm install` as described above for a more recent version than the one you have currently installed.
+* use `npm install -g npm@latest` to update Nodes package manager.

 #### Use a Particular Node Version